Troubleshooting Common AePS Issues for Pensioners

 Check Your Aadhaar-Bank Link Regularly

-It’s a good idea to check at least once a year, or if you open a new bank account, that your Aadhaar is still correctly linked to the bank account where you want to receive your pension.
+It is advisable to check at least once a year, or if you open a new bank account, to ensure your Aadhaar remains correctly linked to the bank account where you want to receive your pension.
 You can usually do this by visiting your bank branch.

 Use Trusted AePS Agents

 Always use AePS agents you know and trust, such as those at bank branches, post offices, or authorised banking correspondent outlets.
-Avoid using unknown individuals or private shops if you are unsure about their legitimacy.
+To ensure legitimacy and security, it is best to avoid unknown individuals or private shops.

-Make it a habit to check your bank passbook or get a mini-statement regularly.
-This way, you can quickly spot if your pension has been credited correctly and on time, or if there are any unusual transactions.
+Make it a habit to check your bank passbook or obtain a mini-statement on a regular basis.
+This way, you can promptly identify if your pension has been credited correctly and on time, or if there are any unusual transactions.

 Where to Find More Official Help